takoz53/TwitchTTS/README.md

 ## How to set up as developer?
-You'll (maybe?) need to add System.Speech available on your System as Reference You'll also need TwitchLib available on NuGet and you're good to go.
+You'll (maybe?) need to add System.Speech available on your System as Reference You'll also need TwitchLib and Google.Cloud.TextToSpeech.V1 available on NuGet and you're good to go.

 ## How to set up as user?
 (Windows Only!)
 1. Download the Program and extract